exelix11/QuestSongManager/README.md

 ## Features

 - Manage songs and playlists
-- Download songs and playlists from websites that support the `beatsaver://` and `bsplaylist://` protocols, examples are
+- OneClick download of songs and playlists from websites that support the `beatsaver://` and `bsplaylist://` protocols, examples are
 	- https://bsaber.com/
 	- https://beatsaver.com/
+- Login with your beatsaver account to sync private playlists
 - Download songs directly to playlists
 - Add your own sources to the browser bookmarks
 - Find songs that are not in any playlist